Obskurath/portfolio-dev/README.md

 ### Eduardo Valencia's Portfolio

-Welcome to my personal portfolio website built with Astro and Tailwind CSS.
-This project showcases my work, skills, and experience in web development and design.
+Welcome to my personal portfolio website, built with **Astro** and **Tailwind CSS**.
+This project highlights my work, skills, and experience in web development and design.

 ---

 ## 🚀 Project Structure
 /
 ├── public/